-Language is a bottomless rabbit hole.
-Dozens of terms are not truly what they appear to mean.
+Language is a rabbit hole.
+Dozens of words are not what they appear to mean.
 That’s why people who take the literal meaning of a word end up confused.
 Take this case.
 Carlos, my Salvadorean friend, once told me about his bewilderment that one time he attended a Peruvian party in New York.

-Coming late was his first mistake, Carlos said.
-Jessica had told him to show up at her house at seven P.M.
+Coming late was his first mistake.
+Jessica told him to show up at her house at seven P.M.
 But due to his shifting schedule, he could only leave work at nine.
-So, by the time he knocked on Jessica’s door, at 10:30, the place was very crowded.
+So, by the time he knocked on Jessica’s door, at 10:30, the place was crowded.
 Jessica opened the door and blurted something he could not understand.
-Most of the guests were very tipsy.
+Many guests were drinking heavily.

-“You guys have a quite a language,” Carlos told me.
-So he felt quite inhibited surrounded by the drunk, rowdy crowd.
-Sometime later, Jessica noticed his reluctance to socialize.
+«You guys have quite a language,» Carlos said.
+He felt inhibited surrounded by the rowdy crowd.
+Later on, Jessica noticed his reluctance to socialize.
 Then, all of a sudden, she said something that confused him.

-“Ven, te voy a presentar a mis patas,” she said.
+«Ven, te voy a presentar a mis patas,» she said.
 (Trans: Come here, let me introduce you to my ducks…(or paws?)

 His question left me speechless.
-I grew up in Peru but I didn’t know the etymology of the word “pata.”
-I always used it, but I ignored how the expression came to be.
+I grew up in Peru but I didn’t know the etymology of the word «pata.» I always used it, but I ignored how the expression came to be.
 Nonetheless, Carlos thought that word was hilarious.
-Later on, he got really drunk.
+Later on, he also got drunk.
 Drinking nonstop till midnight, both girls and guys kept saying pata…

 «Yo tengo un buen pata» (I had a great paw), Me enamoré de ese pata (I fell in love with that paw), Yo tengo bastantes patas (I have far too many paws), Tu pata se está pasando de vivo (Your paw is getting too sneaky), Tu pata es bien simpático (Your paw is pretty handsome), Me hice su pata (I became his paw), Lo mandé al diablo a tu patita (I told your little paw to go to hell)…»